Tomerlin Knowledge Center

 Some of the quality functions you might use to process parts that require inspection are non-conformance, an inspection of purchase order receipts, first article inspections, DMR processing, and with Enhanced QA, you can record inspection results, and then you can run the Inspection Data Tracker to view the inspection results.

 If a job material, job assemblies, inventory, customer returns, or purchase order receipts fail inspection, they appear on the Discrepant Material Report (DMR).
 Then the Material Review Board is responsible for rejecting or accepting these parts.
-If accepted, they are then dispositioned to a job, reworked, or inventory.
+They are then dispositioned to a job, reworked, or inventory if accepted.
 Corrective action can be added to the process.
 This records what happens to the material.

 EPICOR® CORE MODULES